Bobbio

-Bobbio (Bobbiese: Bòbi; Bêubbi; Bobium) is a small town and commune in the province of Piacenza in Emilia-Romagna, northern Italy.
+Bobbio (Bobbiese: Bòbi; Bêubbi; Bobium) is a small town and comune in the province of Piacenza in Emilia-Romagna, northern Italy.
 It is located in the Trebbia River valley southwest of the town Piacenza.
 There is also an abbey and a diocese of the same name.

 Bobbio is the administrative center of the Unione Montana Valli Trebbia e Luretta.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Overview

 Bobbio is located in the heart of Val Trebbia, a valley described by Ernest Hemingway as "the most beautiful in the world".
 The town is nestled at the foot of Monte Penice, 1460 m above sea level, on the left bank of the river Trebbia.

 Its history is identified with the Abbey founded in 614 by St. Columbanus an Irish missionary, and as a result, it became one of the principal centres of religious culture in medieval Italy, home to a library and basilica.
 The possessions of the abbey in the Lombard and Carolingian eras spanned the north of Italy.

 Bobbio is a coveted tourist destination known for its history of art and culture, for nature lovers, and for its ancient monuments.
-It has from antiquity been a crossroads between different cultures such as the Piacentine, Ligurian, Piedmontese, and Pavian.
+It has from antiquity been a crossroads between different cultures such as the Piacentine, Ligurian, Piedmontese and Pavian.

 The historical centre and heart of the city has maintained the characteristics of the medieval village.
 One town landmark, the Ponte Vecchio, called Ponte Gobbo (Hunchback Bridge), also known as the Devil's Bridge, is an ancient stone bridge of Roman origin, which crosses the river Trebbia in eleven irregular arches.
 The Shrine of Our Lady of Penice, located on top of Monte Penice, dominates the landscape, and is also visited in winter for its ski resorts.

 Historians have speculated that Bobbio was the town in which Leonardo da Vinci completed the Mona Lisa.

-Carla Glori in December 2011 has published her book "Enigma Leonardo:decifrazioni e scoperte" where the background of the portrait has been identified as the landscape of Bobbio.
+Carla Glori in December 2011 has published her book Enigma Leonardo:decifrazioni e scoperte where the background of the portrait has been identified as the landscape of Bobbio.